 Embedded Derivatives.
 The portion of the Total Interest on the notes which is computed by reference to the cash dividends paid on the Company's common stock is considered an embedded derivative.
 Pursuant to SFAS No. 133, "Accounting for Derivative Instruments and Hedging Activities", as amended by SFAS No. 138, "Accounting for Certain Derivative Instruments and Certain Hedging Activities", the Company has bifurcated this dividend portion of the interest on the notes and, based on a valuation by an independent third party, estimated the fair value of the embedded derivative liability.
 At issuance of the November 2004 notes, the estimated initial fair value was \$24,738, which was recorded as a discount to the notes and classified as a derivative liability on the consolidated balance sheet.
-Issuances of \$1,405 of additional notes in December 2004, \$14,949 of additional notes in the first quarter in 2005 and \$30,000 of additional notes in April 2005 increased the initial fair value of the derivative liability to \$42,042.
-The initial embedded derivative liability is amortized over the term of the debt and reflected as non-cash interest expense.
-The Company recognized non-cash interest expense of \$2,161 and \$138 for the years ended December 31, 2005 and 2004, respectively, due to the amortization of the debt discount attributable to the embedded derivatives.
+At December 31, 2004, with the issuance of \$1,405 of additional notes, the derivative liability was estimated at \$25,686.
+At December 31, 2005, with the issuance at various dates in 2005 of \$14,959 of additional notes in connection with the November 2004 placement and the issuance of \$30,000 of additional notes in April 2005, the derivative liability was estimated at \$39,371.
+Changes to the fair value of this embedded derivative are reflected quarterly as an adjustment to interest expense.
+The Company recognized a gain of \$3,082 in 2005 and a loss of \$412 in 2004, due to changes in the fair value of the embedded derivative, which were reported as adjustments to interest expense.